-This Orange Nutella Walnut Babka is a really delicious version of traditional Babka, rich, nutty and chocolaty, abounding in citrus flavor.
+This Orange Nutella Walnut Babka is a delicious version of traditional Babka, rich, nutty, and chocolaty, abounding in citrus flavor.
 It is by far one of the best Babkas you can ever prepare.

 The recipe is not too difficult, but you need a bit of organizing things around.
 All you need to do is to make the dough a day before, let it rise overnight and then, the next day prepare the filling, roll, braid and bake.
-Hope you will try this Orange Nutella Walnut Babka, and if you do let us know how it turns for you.
+Hope you will try this Orange Nutella Walnut Babka, and if you do let us know or tag us on Instagram.
+Would love to see how it turns out for you.
 Enjoy!

 Orange Nutella Walnut Babka